akhil15126/SmartBox/README.md

 1. **mitigate(X) :** Runs the mitigation algorithm on the supplied set of images X.
 2. **return_mitigated() :** Returns the images after running the mitigation algorithm.
-3. **analyse(X_test,Y_test,save) :** Creates and returns a dictionary of Rank 1 identification acuracy before and after mitigation.
+3. **analyse(X_test,Y_test,save) :** Creates and returns a dictionary of classification acuracy before and after mitigation.
 If the save attribute is not None then, images before and after mitigation are saved for comparison in the supplied directory.
 4. **print_analysis_results(X_test,Y_test,save) :** Prints the analysis dictionary created by analyse function.